Hyppkin History, Family Crest & Coats of Arms

 The surname Hyppkin was first found in Norfolk and Suffolk, where the name was derived from "Hib and diminutive Hib-kin, sharpened to Hip and Hipkin."
 The Hundredorum Rolls of 1273 provide some of the earliest entries of early forms of the name: Hyppe (without surname), Norfolk; John Hyppe, Norfolk; and Lucia Hippo, Suffolk.
 Another source notes Lefsius Hippe as being listed in the same rolls in Suffolk and John Hipecok in the Assize Rolls of Somerset in 1243.

-Important Dates for the Hyppkin family
+Early History of the Hyppkin family

 This web page shows only a small excerpt of our Hyppkin research.
 Another 43 words (3 lines of text) covering the years 1273 and 1646 are included under the topic Early Hyppkin History in all our PDF Extended History products and printed products wherever possible.